gurennnn/moroccan-banks-reviews/README.md

 ## Walkthrough

-Please refer to the report file in the `reports` folder for a detailed walkthrough of the project.
+Please refer to the report file in the `reports` folder for a detailed walkthrough of the project, and a view of the dashboard.